zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 So why does this matter?

 First, you've just transformed vanilla PyTorch codes into a form that can be run on your local machine and any cloud infrastructure in production.
 Second, structuring your code into steps and pipelines makes the code modular and easily maintainable.
-Third, using ZenML pipelines earlier also means that the code you use in development will be similar to the code in production.
+Third, using ZenML pipelines earlier on in your project also means that the code you use in development will look similar to the code in production.
 This saves a huge refactoring cost when transitioning from development to production.

 You can read more about other benefits of structuring your code with ZenML pipelines from the get-go [here](https://blog.zenml.io/ml-pipelines-from-the-start/).
 Learn more about other ZenML features [here](https://zenml.io/features) which will save you a lot of time and resources in productionalizing ML models.

 ## 📊 ZenML Dashboard

-ZenML comes with a handy dashboard that lets you visualize the pipeline you just run.
+ZenML comes with a handy [dashboard](https://github.com/zenml-io/zenml-dashboard) that lets you visualize the pipeline you just run.
 To open the dashboard, type in your terminal:

 ```shell